TimMcCool/scratchattach/README.md

 If you need help with your code, leave a comment in the [official forum topic](https://scratch.mit.edu/discuss/topic/603418/ ) on [TimMcCool's Scratch profile](https://scratch.mit.edu/users/TimMcCool/) or open an issue on the github repo

+# logging-in--scratch3session

+How to log in with a session id: [https://github.com/TimMcCool/scratchattach/wiki#logging-in](https://github.com/TimMcCool/scratchattach/wiki#logging-in)